deepakk95/devops_cloud_engineer_dpk/README.md

-# Devops Cloud Engineer Capstone Project
+# Cloud Devops Engineer Capstone Project

+This project is built using the skills learnt from Cloud Devops Engineer NanoDegree.

 ## Skills Learned During the NanoDegree Program